atoum/visibility-extension/README.md

 * Once the visibility has been overridden, **it can't be reverted**;
 * Overriding the visibility of method in mocks has to be done carefully: **this is not a temporary operation involving reflection**.

-When you want to temporarily override the visibility of a mock instance, you can change the name of the mocked class using the `generate`method's arguments.
+When you want to temporarily override the visibility of a mock class method, you can change the name of the mocked class using the `generate` method's arguments.
 Using the previous example, it would look like:

 ```php